cuberite/transapi-client/README.md

 API
 ---

-GetTranslation( Slug (string), cPlayer ) - Returns the translated string for the provided cPlayer object.
+GetTranslation( cPlayer,  Slug (string) ) - Returns the translated string for the provided cPlayer object.
 GetConsoleTranslation ( Slug (string) )  - Returns the translated string for the console.

 Pitfalls